aptech/docs/docs/CR-dbQuerySeekPrevious.rst

     :returns: ret (*scalar*), 1 if the record is successfully retrieved.
 If the record could not be retrieved, the result is positioned before the first record and 0 is returned.

 Remarks
 -------

 Note that the result must be in the active state before calling this function or it will do nothing and return false.
-The state of the query can be verified with dbQueryIsSelect().
+The state of the query can be verified with :func:`dbQueryIsSelect`.

 The following rules apply: